fulong-huang/Chess_Online/README.md

 <br/><br/>

 ## How to RUN:  (Game not complete, likely will not function as expected)
-&emsp;&emsp; Target CMAKE built location by running the following command from the root directory (will take a while to install SFML):
+&emsp;&emsp; running the following command from the root directory to target built location:
 <br/>
 ```
     cmake -S . -B <Target Build Directory>